Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Review: Methodologies to Detect Social and Psychological Phenomena

 \textbf{\textit{Vocal Entrainment.}} Interaction synchrony in human-human conversations can occur naturally and spontaneously.
 Vocal entrainment is the phenomenon in which the interactants show a synchronization of speaking style during their conversation.
+The automatic detection of such a phenomenon was investigated in dyads when both participants were wearing ARM \cite{lee2010quantification,lee2010quantification,georgiou2011behavioral}.
+Reviewed works focused on discovering the effective acoustic features with statistical modeling \cite{lee2010quantification}, in terms of correlations \cite{lee2012using} and with SVM \cite{georgiou2011behavioral}.
+There exists no work presenting a data-driven approach and/or processing the raw audio data without requiring an additional feature extraction step.
 Lee et al. \cite{lee2010quantification} exhibited the success of turn-wise entrainment measures obtained from prosodic cues, specifically pitch and energy to understand the overall attitude of the interacting partners in problem-solving interactions.
-When \cite{lee2010quantification} used statistical sequence modeling, \cite{georgiou2011behavioral} built a SVM classifier with the same features to analyze distressed dyadic interactions in terms of vocal entrainment.
-Furthermore, KCCA in \cite{lee2012using} showed that there exist a statistically-significant relationship between vocal entrainment and withdrawal, which were explained in terms of the variations in the overall vocal engagement level in the problem-solving interactions.
-The experimental analysis in \cite{lee2010quantification,lee2012using} were limited to a single dataset targeting a very specific scenario: married couples' interactions.\\
+Georgiou et al. \cite{georgiou2011behavioral} built an SVM classifier with the features of \cite{lee2010quantification} to analyze distressed dyadic interactions in terms of vocal entrainment and concluded that including video-based cues or body sensors' data can improve the task.
+Furthermore, KCCA in \cite{lee2012using} showed that there exists a statistically significant relationship between vocal entrainment and withdrawal, which were explained based on the variations in the overall vocal engagement level in the problem-solving interactions.
+The experiments in all studies were limited to a single dataset targeting a very specific scenario: married couples' interactions.\\